Chalarangelo/30-seconds-of-code/content/snippets/js/s/insertion-sort.md

 ---
 title: Insertion sort
-type: snippet
+type: story
 language: javascript
 tags: [algorithm,array]
 cover: white-tablet-2
+excerpt: Sort an array of numbers, using the insertion sort algorithm.
-dateModified: 2020-12-28
+dateModified: 2023-12-16
 ---

-Sorts an array of numbers, using the insertion sort algorithm.
+## Definition

+[Insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) is a **simple sorting algorithm** that builds the final sorted array **one element at a time**.
+It uses **comparison** to find the correct position to insert the current element at, in order to maintain the sorted subarray.

+## Implementation

 - Use `Array.prototype.reduce()` to iterate over all the elements in the given array.
 - If the `length` of the accumulator is `0`, add the current element to it.